Teresa Carreño: Compositions

 Only a handful of works were composed post-1880, including two works for chorus, Himno a Bolívar (ca. 1883) and Himno al ilustre americano (ca. 1886).
 The first piece was dedicated to General Joaquín Crespo and premiered during her visit to Caracas in 1885.
 The second piece was written in honor of Antonio Guzmán Blanco, president of Venezuela (1879–1884, 1886–1887).
 Her composition Kleiner Walzer (Mi Teresita) (ca. 1885) composed for her daughter Teresita was one of her most popular pieces during her lifetime and she often performed it as an encore at her own concerts.
 During her Berlin residency in the 1890s, Carreño composed two chamber works, Serenade for String Orchestra (ca. 1895) and String Quartet in B-minor (1896).
 The latter which was performed by the Klinger Quartet in the Leipzig Gewandhaus in 1896.

 Legacy

-In 1938 Carreño's ashes were repatriated to Caracas, Venezuela.
-They were later exhumed and interred at the Panteón Nacional in 1977.
+In 1938, Carreño's ashes were repatriated to Caracas, Venezuela where they were later exhumed and buried once again at the Panteón Nacional in 1977.